 If you fancy it you can actually walk from Toseong Station to Gamcheon Culture Village but be prepared for the hill.

-The village is free to enter and is open from 9:00-5:00 pm for tourists to visit.
+Busan Cultural Village is open from 9:00-5:00 pm for tourists to visit all week.

 Things To Do in Gamcheon Culture Village.